MeijisIrlnd/Transfer/README.md

 ## crashes
 as far as i can tell, most of the obvious crashes are sorted (checking for nan / inf, division by zero, all the boring stuff), but if you find anything spicy that crashes it do let me know. if you type in an expression which can't compile, it'll just revert to linear (`H(s) = x`), and if it finds nans or infs or -nans or -infs, it zeroes them.

+## roadmap
+- <s>resizable</s>
+- syntax highlighting of some way shape or form, starting with brace pairs
+- ???

 ## starting points
 sigmoid functions tend to be a nice starting point, [the wikipedia article for them](https://en.wikipedia.org/wiki/Sigmoid_function) has a bunch of examples. some functions i've been using to test, though, are: